keyuncheng/less/AE_INSTRUCTION.md

 LESS (14, 10, 4), packet size (bytes): 262144, Encoding throughput (MiB/s): avg: 1643.149958, lower: 1611.547963, upper: 1675.171492
 ```

-The encoding throughputs may be different from the paper's results (typically
-they would be higher for both codes), depending on the CPUs.

 #### Exp#B4 Impact of Network Bandwidth

-**Time estimation**: ~ 1 human-minutes + ~ 10 compute minutes
+**Time estimation**: ~ 1 human-minutes + ~ 120 compute minutes

-This experiment evaluates single-block repair time of LESS, RS codes and Clay
+This experiment evaluates the impact of network bandwidth for single-block
-codes.
-We measure single-block repair time (in seconds) in OpenEC for
+repair time of LESS, RS codes and Clay codes.
+We measure single-block repair
-different network bandwidth (1, 2, 5, 10 Gbps).
+time (in seconds) in OpenEC with different network bandwidth (1, 2, 5, 10
+Gbps).

-Run ```exp_b4.sh``` to generate the results for LESS:
+Run ```exp_b4.sh``` to generate the results:
 ```
 bash exp_b4.sh
 ```

 The repair time will be printed on the terminal.
-See the results for LESS (14,10,4) below:
+See the results for LESS
+(14,10,4) in a 10Gbps network below:

 ```
+Code: LESS (14, 10, 4)
+Network bandwidth: 10Gbps, block size: 64MiB, packet size: 256KiB

-LESS (14, 10, 4), Single-block repair time (seconds): avg: 2.123456789, lower: 2.0, upper: 2.3
+Single-block repair time (sec): avg: 0.5253683786, lower: 0.5181347995, upper: 0.5326019577
 ```

+which shows that the single-block repair time for LESS (14,10,4) in a 10Gbps
+network is around 0.53 seconds.

 #### Exp#B5 Impact of Packet Size

-**Time estimation**: ~ 1 human-minutes + ~ 10 compute minutes
+**Time estimation**: ~ 1 human-minutes + ~ 120 compute minutes

-This experiment evaluates single-block repair time of LESS, RS codes and Clay
+This experiment evaluates the impact of packet size for single-block repair
-codes.
-We measure single-block repair time (in seconds) in OpenEC for
+time of LESS, RS codes and Clay codes.
+We measure single-block repair time (in
-different packet sizes (128 KiB, 256 KiB, 512 KiB, 1024 KiB).
+seconds) in OpenEC with different packet sizes (128, 256, 512, 1024 KiB).

 Run ```exp_b5.sh``` to generate the results for LESS:
 ```
 bash exp_b5.sh
 ```

 The repair time will be printed on the terminal.
-See the results for LESS (14,10,4) below:
+See the results for LESS
+(14,10,4) with 128KiB packet size below:

 ```
+Code: LESS (14, 10, 4)
+Network bandwidth: 1Gbps, block size: 64MiB, packet size: 128KiB

-LESS (14, 10, 4), Single-block repair time (seconds): avg: 2.123456789, lower: 2.0, upper: 2.3
+Single-block repair time (sec): avg: 2.755653143, lower: 2.74564861, upper: 2.765657676
 ```

+which shows that the single-block repair time for LESS (14,10,4) with 128KiB packet size is around 2.76 seconds.